The Local Dad Behind ‘Eleanor Amplified’

 Johnston helped bring in two other actors.
 Jim Barton, who is the voice of the announcer and rounds out the cast, is Sheehan’s former neighbor.

 Sheehan does the sound effects himself, with the help of a program that’s packed with all kinds of sounds.
 Each episode, he said, takes about two weeks to put together.

 The podcast is entertaining, and sneaks in plenty of life lessons amid the mayhem, including the value of telling the truth and including more than one point of view.
 (Corporate greed is a big topic, too.)
 Listen with your kids, and you’ll have plenty of fodder for interesting conversations.

 “There are enough of them that it feels really rewarding,” he said.
-“These kids are just so into it, and they just want to know what happens next, and they’re just so angry that season two isn’t out yet.”
+“These kids are just so into it, and they just want to know what happens next.”

 Photograph by Gwyneth K. Shaw.
 Logo courtesy of WHYY.